Milwaukee Brewers: 2020–present

 In 2022, the Brewers added a "City Connect" uniform in conjunction with Nike.
 The uniform is powder blue with white pants and features the "Brew Crew" nickname in stylized gold letters and navy trim.
 A stylized baseball shaped like an enclosed grill is emblazoned on the right sleeve.
 Caps are powder blue with navy brim and features both the "MKE" abbreviation in gold and the city's "414" area code in navy.

 In 2023, the Brewers added a uniform sponsor in Northwestern Mutual, with the company's logo patch recolored to the Brewers' navy and white.
 The patch was prominently featured on either sleeve depending on a player's handedness; the other sleeve accommodated the team's "baseball and barley" logo on the home uniforms, and the "Wisconsin brick" logo on the road uniform.

-For the 2025 season, the Brewers' uniforms will have a commemorative patch on the right sleeve, honoring former Brewers radio broadcaster Bob Uecker, who died on January 16, 2025.
-The patch is circular, with the outer part featuring a plaid pattern, referring to the distinctive plaid sport coats Uecker wore in television commercials in the 1980s and 1990s, an inner circle with a baseball design, and Uecker's signature running through the center of the patch.
+For the 2025 season, the Brewers' uniforms had a commemorative patch on the right sleeve, honoring former Brewers radio broadcaster Bob Uecker, who died on January 16, 2025.
+The patch was circular, with the outer part featuring a plaid pattern, referring to the distinctive plaid sport coats Uecker wore in television commercials in the 1980s and 1990s, an inner circle with a baseball design, and Uecker's signature running through the center of the patch.

+Ahead of the 2026 season, the Brewers tweaked their primary road uniform.
+This design essentially swapped the grey base on the uniform top in favor of powder blue, while keeping the grey pants.
+It served as a nod to the powder blue uniforms the team wore from 1970 to 1985.
+They also released a second City Connect uniform, featuring a blue base, cream and sunset accents with "Wisco" on the chest as a nod to Wisconsin.
+White shoulder stripes featuring a stylized barley grain are also added, as is a new "Fielding Barrelman" sleeve patch within the Wisconsin outline.
+Caps are blue with a stylized "W" in front of the state outline.